-Line 18F - Other Payments: Enter any other payments and any advance payments made with your application for an automatic extension of time to file (Form RI-4868).
-Attach a copy of Form RI-4868 to your return and check the box on RI-1040, page 1 to the right of line 18.
+Line 18E - Other Payments: Enter any other payments, including advance payments made with your application for an automatic extension of time to file (Form RI-4868).
+Attach a copy of Form RI-4868 and check the box on the face of the RI-1040NR to the right of line 18.